 Now, there are endless pin designs you could try.
 I’m going to show you a couple of simple options because in my opinion simple is always better.

 Pro Tip: When I’m in need of a little inspiration for pin design I like to do a slow scroll through my Pinterest home feed and take note of all the pins that draw my eye.

 I use Picmonkey to create all my pins and business graphics and I love it.
 It gives me all the functionality I need while still being easy to use.
-It’s not free anymore, but I gladly pay for the Pro Plan ($9.99/mo) since it’s a program I use almost daily .
-You can also get the Basic Plan ($5.99/mo) or I think you can still try a free trial.
+It’s not free anymore, but I gladly pay for the Pro Plan ($12.99/mo) since it’s a program I use almost daily .
+You can also get the Basic Plan ($7.99/mo) or you can start with a 7-day free trial.
 Ok I know this is starting to sound like a sales pitch, but I swear to you that I love this program and you will too.
 Let’s carry on!

 Collage Style Pin

 I like to use collages because it’s an easy way to create long pins and get a few angles of your product in a single pin.

 Note: There is now an updated version of Picmonkey.
 BUT you can still create collages in the Old Picmonkey.
 That’s what this tutorial shows.
 All the same features are available in the New Picmonkey, they’re just in slightly different places.

 (If you’re using New Picmonkey, this is what your home dashboard looks like.
 Click on Collage to get started.
 It will give you the option to continue using the Old Picmonkey.)